euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

    Slide Viewer Architecture. :label:`slide-viewer-architecture`

 Figure :ref:`slide-viewer-architecture` shows the architecture of our slide viewer.
 The virtual slide API could access the data through the file or the remote driver.
-The HDF5 files are stored on a file server that could provide a network file system to access the files remotely.
+HDF5 files are stored on a file server that could provide a network file system to access files remotely.
 The remote virtual slide could be used in two different ways.
 The process that corresponds to the server side is called *tile dealer*.
-If this process runs on the same host as the slide viewer, then we could use it to implement our read-ahead mechanism to parralelise the tile loading.
+If this process runs on the same host as the slide viewer, then we could use it to implement our read-ahead mechanism to parallelise the tile loading.
 And if it runs on the file server, then we could use it at an alternative to the network file system in a similar way as a virtual slide broadcast service.
 This second example demonstrates the remote virtual slide is a fundamental software component in our framework that open the way to many things.